KiAi-dev/selectiveci-action/README.md

 Your CI workflow is responsible for executing jobs based on this decision.

 ## Minimum Required Configuration

 You must define at least one area under areas:.
 If no areas match a PR change, SelectiveCI defaults to `full` to preserve safety.

+### What SelectiveCI Does NOT Use
+SelectiveCI intentionally ignores:
+- CI commands
+- Test definitions
+- Job graphs
+- Build steps

+The configuration defines **decision intent only**, not execution.

 ---